 These principles are guidelines for meditators of every sort and will direct the mind solely to the path leading beyond all suffering and stress.

-What follows is a short-hand list of essential principles, selected to help prevent meditators from getting tied up in the course of their practice.
+What follows is a short-hand list of s, selected to help prevent meditators from getting tied up in the course of their practice.
 These principles, though, should be viewed merely as incidental to the Dhamma.
 The reality of the Dhamma has to be brought into being within ourselves through our own energies: This is called practicing the Dhamma.
 If we go no further than the lists, we'll end up with only concepts of the Dhamma.
 Our ultimate aim should be to make the mind still until we reach the natural reality that exists on its own within us, that knows on its own and lets go on its own.
 This is the practice of the Dhamma that will lead us to the realization of the Dhamma — the true taste and nourishment of the Dhamma — so that we will no longer be caught up on the ropes.

 In other words, conceptualized Dhamma is like a rope bridge for crossing over a river.
 If we take the bridge down and then carry it with us, it will serve no purpose other than to weigh us down and get us all tied up.
 So no matter how much conceptualized Dhamma you may have memorized, when you come to the point where you're practicing for real you have to take responsibility for yourself.
 Whether you are to win or lose, let go or cling, will depend on how much quality you've built into your own mind.
 This is why we are taught not to cling to the scriptures and texts, to meanings and concepts.
 Only when we train ourselves to get beyond all this will we be heading for purity.